Printer-friendly version

 The following principles apply to transition and teach-out arrangements:

-4. A transition arrangement cannot guarantee that all students that access the arrangement will be able to complete the new program or suite in the same duration as would have applied had they remained in the original program or suite.
+4. A transition arrangement cannot guarantee that all students who access the arrangement will be able to complete the new program or suite in the same duration as would have applied had they remained in the original program or suite.

 1. academic standards are not lowered;